 The extremities affected are dependent upon the vertebral level at which the HNP occurred.
 Consider the following examples:

-Cervical - Pain in the neck, shoulders,
+Cervical - Pain in the neck, shoulders, and arms

 Thoracic - Pain radiates into the chest